As tangata whenua, wāhine Māori hold an important status in Aotearoa and play a key role in whānau, hapū, iwi, and Māori hapori.

 Me aro koe ki te hā o Hine-ahu-one

-Loss of rangatiratanga and traditional leadership roles, has resulted in prejudicial outcomes for wāhine Māori across multiple aspects of society.
-This has led to ongoing and systemic economic discrimination, disparities in health, housing, employment, and education.
+Loss of rangatiratanga and traditional leadership roles has resulted in prejudicial outcomes for wāhine Māori across multiple aspects of society.
+This has led to ongoing and systemic economic discrimination and disparities in justice, health, housing, employment, and education.

 Acknowledging this and improving outcomes by upholding the mana of wāhine Māori through effective Treaty partnership, is at the core of our mahi.